PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year1/BlockC/README.md

 ### Creative Brief Requirements:
 1. [ ] [Project Proposal](link): Recorded PowerPoint presentation of your project proposal for a computer vision application <br>
-2. [ ] [Deep learning](link): Proof of Concept (PoC) the core functionality of the deep learning model.
+2. [ ] [Proof of Concept (PoC)](https://adsai.buas.nl/Study%20Content/DeepLearning/): Proof of Concept (PoC) the core functionality of your deep learning model.
 - [ ] Dataset: Imsitu <br>
 - [ ] Class Labels: Pick a maximum of 5 labels present in the dataset <br>
 - [ ] Tools: Keras, Numpy, Matplotlib <br>
 3. [ ] [Responsible & Explainable AI](../../Study%20Content/Responsible%20and%20Explainable%20AI/ResponsibleAIRequirements.html): Jupyter notebook, and two Python scripts
-4. [ ] [Human-Centered Artificial Intelligence](https://adsai.buas.nl/Study%20Content/Human-Centered%20Artificial%20Intelligence/Assignment.html): Prototype in the form of a wireframe of your application made in Proto.io <br>
+4. [ ] [Application Prototype](https://adsai.buas.nl/Study%20Content/Human-Centered%20Artificial%20Intelligence/Assignment.html): Prototype in the form of a wireframe of your human-centered artificial intelligence application made in Proto.io <br>

 Please click the links above to view more detailed requirements!